Maxpy226/Multihack/README.md

 When you first launch PMP (chat room) it could give you a security pop-up because it needs to open ports.

 Note that this only works if the devices are on the same network.

+This is the open source zip version, so you need to run the RUNBEFOREUSE.bat file at least once.
+Exe format with Installers will be coming soon.